Services19 March 2025

 Explore Our Shrink-Wrap Service

-Full details on Erect It scaffold shrink-wrap →
+Full details on Erect It scaffolding shrink-wrap →

 FAQ

-How long does shrink-wrap last on a scaffold?
+How long does shrink-wrap last on a scaffolding?

-Quality shrink-wrap can last 12+ months on a scaffold.
+Quality shrink-wrap can last 12+ months on a scaffolding.
 It's UV stabilised and designed for extended outdoor use.

-Can you add shrink-wrap to an existing scaffold?
+Can you add shrink-wrap to an existing scaffolding?

 Yes.
-If your project is already under way and weather is causing problems, we can add shrink-wrap to an existing scaffold setup.
+If your project is already under way and weather is causing problems, we can add shrink-wrap to an existing scaffolding setup.

-Does shrink-wrap affect the structural integrity of the scaffold?
+Does shrink-wrap affect the structural integrity of the scaffolding?

 No — it adds wind load to the structure, which is why we ensure scaffolding is adequately tied before wrapping.
-The scaffold structure itself is not affected.
+The scaffolding structure itself is not affected.

 Is shrink-wrap environmentally friendly?